Monitoring and evaluation for impact investing

 Targeted clients of Poverty Stoplight’s member organisations are surveyed regularly.
-The progress clients make in reducing their relative deprivation scores is used to determined the changes member organisations like The Clothing Bank have contributed towards in their clients’ lives.
+The progress clients make in reducing their relative deprivation scores is used to determined the changes member organisations like The Clothing Bank (archived link)have contributed towards in their clients’ lives.
 Participatory approaches to understanding impact are appropriate when they are pragmatic, ethical or both.
 “Pragmatic because better evaluations are achieved (i.e., better data, better understanding of the data, more appropriate recommendations, better uptake of findings); ethical because it is the right thing to do (i.e., people have a right to be involved in informing decisions that will directly or indirectly affect them, as stipulated by the UN human rights-based approach to programming.)"

 This approach is region and sector agnostic.
 It is used throughout the majority world as a participatory analysis of impact.

 While creating customised metrics is important to ensure that the data you collect is relevant to your activities and theory of change, organisations also commonly draw on standardised metrics.
 When adopting standardised metrics, the organisational strategy should be considered.
 For instance, if the impact investor is interested in global goals, it is helpful to consider the indicators provided for the Sustainable Development Goals (SDGs).